JxnathxnDaReal/Luna-Executor/README.md

 tenth step: once the project is done loading, press save all at the top-left.

-eleventh step: Open File Explorer and type this at the path search bar "C:\Users" (type of path search bar in 2nd image.)
+eleventh step: Open File Explorer and type this at the path search bar "C:\Users" (the search bar at the top of the file explorer NOT the top right search bar)

 twelfth step: select your user and find the folder named "source".